PSG's Hakimi given preliminary charges on rape allegation

 PARIS (AP) — Paris Saint-Germain defender Achraf Hakimi was given preliminary charges of rape, French prosecutors said Friday.

-The prosecutors office in the Paris suburb of Nanterre said Hakimi was questioned on Thursday by investigators probing rape allegations.
-He was then indicted by an investigating judge and placed under judicial supervision.
+The prosecutors' office in the Paris suburb of Nanterre said Hakimi was questioned on Thursday by investigators probing rape allegations.
+An investigating judge placed the soccer player under judicial supervision.

-Under French law, preliminary charges mean there is reason to suspect a crime has been committed but it allows magistrates more time to investigate before deciding whether to send the case to trial.
+In the French legal system, preliminary charges mean judges have strong reason to suspect a crime was committed but are allowing time for further investigation before deciding whether to send a case to trial.

 Hakimi’s lawyer, Fanny Colin, said the player “strongly denied accusations made against him,” in a written message to The Associated Press.

-Note: This story was first published on March 3, 2023.
-It was updated on March 4, 2023 to make clear throughout that Hakimi was given preliminary charges, which in the French legal system means investigating judges have strong reason to suspect wrongdoing but are allowing time for further investigation.